 "Taormina Greek theatre is the most remarkable of Taormina monuments in the shade of Mount Etna Volcano "

-When a cruise ship docks in Messina…Taormina bustles with visitors… streams of people pour along Corso Umberto, and then down the Via Theatro Greco.
+When you visit Taormina, you will see it bustles with visitors - there are streams of people running along Corso Umberto, and then down the Via Theatro Greco.

 It’s clear everyone has only one goal in mind: to see the famous Taormina Greek Theatre, the most remarkable of all Taormina monuments.